The Gruen Eco Design blog about how to convert your dream from an energy efficient home into a reality.

 It has almost been 3 months since I last posted an update on our own passive house and lots of people have been asking me what’s going on.
 So I thought I better write a quick update.

 Sadly our own house is last in line, so we haven’t had much time working on the finer details yet.
 We are still aiming to start building in January 2019.
 And to make sure this is happening we do want to have all the documentation ready for the building permit in October – November.
-To give us a bit of a buffer in case we are running into some problems.
+To give us a bit of a buffer in case we run into some problems.

 While Ben is working on the passive house calculations, to make sure we haven’t oversized the windows and that we have allowed for the appropriate insulation everywhere.
 We have started to put in some more structural details into the plans.